Chemaclass/chemaclass.com/content/blog/2024-12-11-the-cypherpunks.md

 In the early '90s, with the internet on the rise, a group called the Cypherpunks emerged to defend digital privacy.
 They pushed for encryption and privacy tech, shaping our digital world with their vision and ideals.

 <!-- more -->

+1. Who were the Cypherpunks?
+2. Philosophy and Goals
+3. Impact and Legacy
+4. Challenges and Criticisms
+5. Bitcoin and the Cypherpunk Legacy
+6. Conclusion

 ## Who were the Cypherpunks?